 Google doesn’t want to show you bad websites, so it’s important to them to highlight the best of the best.
 It’s also important to you to show Google that you are the best of the best.
 You can do that by optimizing your site using SEO and showing the search engines that what you’ve created is worth reading.

 Is SEO complicated?

-In short: No. With that said, there are complicated measures you can take once you’ve got the basics down to even further your strategy, but at its roots it’s rather simple.
+In short: No. With that said, there are complicated measures you can take once you’ve got the basics down to even further your strategy, but at its roots, SEO is rather simple.

-Today we’re going over the basics.
-Talking about the easy to implement strategies and we’ll help you go from knowing very little about SEO to confidently optimizing everything that you publish.
+Today, we’re going over the basics, talking about the easy to implement strategies, and helping you go from knowing very little about SEO to confidently optimizing everything that you publish.

 Why is SEO important?

 In short, website traffic is the life-source of your business.
 Without traffic, you don’t have customers, and without customers you’re not earning any money.
 Sure, you can get traffic through social media and email marketing (and you should!), but once you’ve optimized your site for Google, you can get passive traffic for years to come.